 I’d bought the purple fabric last year to make her a dress, but never got around to it, so I wanted to be sure to finish the dress early this year.
 (I also made it a little big so she will be able to wear it next year and maybe the year after too.)

 The purple fabric came from Hancock Fabrics (now out of business) but the coordinating fabrics came from a Riley Blake fat quarter set I bought last month.

 If you would like to make a similar dress, you can use my free peasant dress pattern, found here: peasant dress pattern.

 I shirred the sleeve edges instead of inserting elastic.
 (I love the way the shirring makes the sleeve edge ruffle up.)

 I used the tutorial from TaDa!
 Creations to add the ruffle and bottom band.

 I debated on whether to use the green polka dot fabric as the bottom band or an orange polka dot.
-In the end I went with the green since I already had the coordinating ribbon in my stash.
-Plus, (you can’t really see it in the photos) the cats eyes are the same color green.
+In the end, I went with the green since I already had the coordinating ribbon in my stash.
+Plus, (you can’t really see it in the photos) the cat eyes on the purple fabric are the same color green.